Ariakim-Taiyo/GeoFs-737-Immersion-SFX/README.md

 # GeoFs-737-Immersion-SFX

-Release Version 1.2
+Release Version 1.4<br>

+*September 2nd update: fixed 3.3 compatibility, rewrote wing spring simulation, new sound set (no more sound clipping issues.)*

-Adds 44 new high quality sounds to the 737-700.
+Adds 48 new high quality sounds to the 737-700.
 Every default sound has been completely rewritten!<br>

 **Current Features:**<br>